 |Location||Vehicles per day|

 Interstate 84 was proposed to run east from Hartford to Providence between 1969 and 1984.
 The lone two portions of freeway built were the Manchester and Willimantic bypasses.
-The route was to also use the Connecticut Turnpike spur (CT 695) east from CT 52 to U.S. 6 at South Killingly.
+The route was to also use the Connecticut Turnpike spur (Route 695) east from Route 52 to U.S. 6 at South Killingly.